Updates receiving

 | long-polling

-| Choosing long polling or webhook. |
+| Choosing long polling or webhook |

 telegram-bot.spring.update-receiver.webhook.url.host

-| - | Required URL directly to your application.
-Will be concatenated with urlPath .
+| - | Required: Base URL of your application.
+Will be concatenated with url.path. |

 telegram-bot.spring.update-receiver.webhook.url.path